Statistical Glossary

 Categorical variable (nominal variable)

-May have two or more categories, like a color variable with 3 possible values: ["Red", "Blue", "Green"].Confidence level
+May have two or more categories, like a color variable with 3 possible values: ["Red", "Blue", "Green"].Coefficient of Variation (CV)

-The certainty level that the true value of the estimated parameter will be in the confidence interval.Dichotomous variable
+The confidence level represents the level of certainty that the true value of the parameter will be within the confidence intervalDichotomous variable

 A special case of the categorical variable with only two possible values, like True/False, Yes/No, Success/Failure.Ordinal variable